MirzArchive/LABIREEN-Merchant/README.md

 ## Features

 Here is a list of features available in this project :
-* Customer Account Sign-up
+* Merchant Account Sign-up
-* Customer Account Sign-in
+* Merchant Account Sign-in
-* Email Verification for Customer Accounts
+* Email Verification for Merchant Accounts
-* Customer Account Profile Editing
+* Merchant Account Profile Editing

 ## Links